mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 The heater pointed directly at my pillow with no discernible effect.
 For a bed, I had a two-inch foam pad and some sheets.
 Possibly a quilt.
 I was not big on home furnishings.

 This sub-standard sleeping arrangement repelled Janell, but she was attracted by my youthful exuberance.
-Forty years later, I'm still exuberant, but room 202 of Dimensions Living was going to be furnished differently.
+Forty years later, I'm still exuberant, but room 202 of Evergreen Meadows Senior Community was going to be furnished differently.
 Once again, I realize how fortunate I was to marry her and put her in charge of improving my common sense.

 Janell's sister agrees to loan us furnishings.
 This furniture, including a bed and table, are located in a Milwaukee storage unit.
 All I have to do is move it one-hundred and fifty-five miles from Milwaukee to Stevens Point and return it when we are done.